2019 AFC Summit Cup – Referee Information

 Balls - The home team shall provide two game balls for the match.
 The referee shall determine if the game ball is acceptable.
 Referees are not responsible for chasing balls and should consider using only one game ball for each match.

-Assistant Referees - may be inexperienced.
+Assistant Referees - will be assigned when available and may be inexperienced.
 Referees should make AR duties clear, encourage the ARs, and emphasize communication as a team throughout the entire match.
 If you do not have two tournament provided referees as ARs the teams have been advised that a parent AR is required.

 Match Length: All U9/U10 games will be played with a continuous clock - two 25-minute halves with a 5-minute halftime period.
 All U11 and up games will be played with a continuous clock - two 30-minute halves with a 5-minute halftime period.
 Do not add time or extend time for any reason during any matches.
 Game schedules are tight, so starting on time is critical.
 Teams are expected to warm-up off the field ahead of the scheduled game time.
 Ties will stand unless you are notified by the tournament of otherwise (semi-final or final only).